kiavashp/kiavashp.github.io/docs/_words/masked-bandits.md

 Living amongst the foundation
 trying to raise a family
-fighting for a way into the world we've covered theirs with
+Fighting for a way into the world we've covered theirs with

 A world we've created without them